Soojin-Lee0819/PoliticsOfCodeFinal/README.md

 ## Project Brief

-Using three APIs that predict the age, the nationality, and the gender of the given name, I developed a web-based data visualization model that visualizes data associated with names.
-This project explores the world demographic through the lens of data, such as the 10 most powerful people and Interactive Media Faculty of NYUAD, while critically examining the AI biases in names. <br>
+Using three APIs that predict the age, the nationality, and the gender of the given name, I developed a web-based data visualization model that visualizes the data associated with names.
+This project explores the world demographic through the lens of data, such as the 10 most powerful people, or the Interactive Media Faculty of NYUAD.
+While exploring the different groups of people and their names, we critically examine the AI biases in names and its potential impact. <br>

 [Access Project Here](https://soojin-lee0819.github.io/PoliticsOfCodeFinal)